This post is sponsored by TD. All views and opinions expressed represent my own.

 Risk Capacity vs. Risk Tolerance

 As the report shares, there’s a big difference between risk capacity and risk tolerance that may impact what your portfolio’s level of risk should be compared to what you want it to be.
-Risk capacity means your ability to take on risk based on your investment goal, time horizon, income, need for liquidity, ability to afford capital loss and amount of accumulated assets.
+Risk capacity means your ability to take on risk based on your investment goal, time horizon, income, need for liquidity, ability to afford a capital loss, and amount of accumulated assets.
 Risk tolerance is the amount of emotional and psychological pain you’re willing to take with your investments.

 In other words, if you’re in your 20s and investing for retirement which is decades away, you will likely have a greater capacity for risk because you’ve got plenty of time to ride out those ups and downs in the market.
 If you’re in your 50s with only a decade left until you retire, your capacity will likely be much smaller since your time horizon to reach your goal of retirement is so much shorter.